 Harris skirts question on whether Israel’s Netanyahu is ‘close ally’ of US

-As Israel’s war on Gaza nears its one-year anniversary, Kamala Harris repeats the government line that the US is pushing for a ceasefire.
+As Israel’s war on Gaza nears one-year anniversary, Kamala Harris repeats gov’t line that US is pushing for ceasefire.

 US Vice President Kamala Harris has skirted a question on whether Benjamin Netanyahu can be considered a “close ally” of the United States, as critics accuse the Israeli prime minister of stymying Washington’s stated goal of de-escalation in the Middle East.